ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 - **Addressing Geographical Disparities**: UEFA and national football associations could consider initiatives to bridge the gap between Western and Eastern/Northern Europe in terms of football development.
 This could include financial support, infrastructure development, and exchange programs to elevate the competitive standard across the continent.

 ## Limitations
+- `finals.csv` dataset does not take into account further information about the final match (e.g. weather conditions, red/yellow cards, possession stats) that might have played a role in the final outcome;

 ## References